Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/hackathon/README.md

 1. Create Management Groups

-    - Clone this repo into your Azure DevOps project and run the pipeline to create the Management Group structure
+    - Clone this repository into your Azure DevOps project and run the pipeline to create the Management Group structure
     - Make sure the naming convention of the Management Groups (especially the psuedo-root group) matches your organisation name

 1. Deploy ESLZ custom policy